estyrke/AoC/README.md

 # My Advent of Code solutions

+Most of these are as I wrote them initially (trying to be as fast as I can), meaning the code is really yucky.
+Some are written with less time pressure, especially everything 2020 and before (I did not participate "in real time" before 2021), and may look nicer.

+Some solutions have been modified after the fact, this may or may not be indicated in the commit messages.

 ## Helper scripts

 There are some scripts to help me.
-They require some environmennt variables, that can preferably be set by creating a `.env` file in the repo root with the following contents:
+They require some environment variables; they can be set by creating a `.env` file in the repo root with the following contents:

 ```
 SESSION_COOKIE=<adventofcode.com session cookie>